 4. What is Not Working

 This addiction is the tendency to focus our attention on what is not working and ignore what is working.

 OK, let’s be honest, if you don’t fall within this category then you aren’t from this planet.

 It’s a natural human trait to focus on the negative things in our lives and forget the positives.
-Our brains seem to be hard-wired to primarily lookout for things that can harm us.
-A result of this is we always point out what is wrong or not working.
+Our brains seem to be hard-wired to primarily look out for things that can harm us.
+A result of this is we always point out what's wrong or not working.

-The problem is we dwell on the negative things and they become the focus of our lives, to an extent that we are unable to see anything positive; despite the fact that we inhabit intricately complex physical bodies where so much could go wrong, but 99% of the time everything works fine.
+The problem is we dwell on the negative things and they become the focus of our lives.
+To an extent that we're unable to see anything positive; despite the fact that we inhabit intricately complex physical bodies where so much could go wrong, but 99% of the time everything works fine.

 This addiction can lead to apathy, hopelessness, and deep depression.